 Make Time for Movement

 During our work and leisure time we often sit, using a computer or other device, watching TV, reading, studying or maybe playing video games.
-In other words, being sedentary.
-And amid the COVID-19 pandemic, with gyms closed it's even easier to give up on exercise.
+And as we ease out of the COVID-19 pandemic, some of us are still not comfortable going to the gym, and we may not be terribly motivated.
+In other words, we're pretty sedentary.

 Being sedentary is defined as “any waking time activity during which one is seated, reclined or lying down, expending low levels of energy.”
 Being sedentary and inactive is an independent risk factor for health issues, outside of other risk factors one may have, such as high blood pressure, high cholesterol, diabetes or obesity.
 Being inactive can also lead to these other risk factors or make them worse for those who already deal with them.
 If you have a disability, being inactive increases the risk for developing other health problems.